 Another good thing about confidential intervals is that you can calculate depending on how much you want to be sure of your results.
 Default accuracy is usually 95%.
 That means you can be 95% sure that the confidence interval from the sample contains the population mean.

 If you want to be more definitely you can calculate a 99% confidence interval.
-That will, again, mean you can be 99% sure that the confidence interval of your sample size contains the population mean.
+That will, again, mean you can be 99% sure that the confidence interval of your sample size contains the population means.
 Only 1% of the population will not contain the population mean in this example.

 These levels of confidence tell us if you make the research over groups of 100, 99 of the individuals in these groups will have the same result.
 If you do them in groups of 1000, 990 of the individuals will have the results, and so on.

-While you calculate confidence interval with a sample size something problematic might occur.
-The sample size’s mean might be too similar to the population mean or the sample size’s mean might be very different from the population mean.
-That is called the sampling error and you will see how to use it while calculation confidence interval in the next chapter of this article.
+When you calculate confidence interval with a sample size, something problematic might occur.
+The sample size’s mean might be too similar to the population mean or might be very different.
+That is called the sampling error and you will see how to use it in the next chapter of this article.